- Can I schedule a pick-up?

-Our stores serve a dual purpose: They are employment and training sites for people with disabilities or other disadvantages, and the revenue they produce supports services and employment counseling for mission-related employees and other job seekers across the state.
-In 2015, Goodwill paid nearly $18 million in wages to people with disabilities or other disadvantages—a feat made possible by your generous donations and patronage.
-We also placed more than 3,400 people into jobs through partnerships with 694 employers across the state.
-For more details, see our 2015 annual report.
+Our stores serve a dual purpose: They are employment and training sites for people with disabilities or other challenges, and the revenue they produce supports services and employment counseling for mission-related employees and other job seekers across the state.
+In 2016, Goodwill paid more than $15 million in wages to people with disabilities or other challenges—a feat made possible by your generous donations and patronage.
+We also placed Kentuckians into 2,859 jobs through partnerships with employers across the state.

 Why doesn’t Goodwill give things away?

 Goodwill’s founder, Edgar J. Helms, discovered that giving people a hand up — not a handout — resulted in a person feeling more dignity and self-worth.
 Goodwill’s purpose is to help people with disabilities or other challenges improve their lives by earning a paycheck.
 We do this by employing people in our stores and by helping people find and keep jobs in the community.
 Revenue from the sale of donated items supports this mission.
 Read more about Goodwill’s history and mission.

 Why are prices different from store to store?